What is the Global Innovation Initiative?

 The guidelines, application link and budget proposal template are below.
 Please read through the guidelines carefully.

 Want to know more about the GII guidelines and proposal requirements?
-Attend our free webinar on Wednesday 24 September at 16.00 GMT (11:00am EST).
+Watch our free webinar for more information about the application process.

 Grant competition opens: 18 August 2014